agilestacks/korral/README.md

 [install/kubernetes.yaml] configures service account with restricted privileges, installs the deployment, and Prometheus Operator [ServiceMonitor](https://github.com/prometheus-operator/prometheus-operator/blob/master/Documentation/design.md) custom resource.

+Installed on EKS or GKE it will automatically determine cloud API to use - AWS or GCP, respectivelly.
+If you have your own Kubernetes flavor, please add `--cloud=aws|gcp` to deployment `args`.

 > The default scrape timeout for Prometheus is 10 seconds.
 If your exporter can be expected to exceed this, you should explicitly call this out in your user documentation.

 Installed Prometheus `ServiceMonitor` custom resource configures the timeout to 20sec.
 You may want to change that.